waveform80/picamera/docs/recipes1.rst

 Controlling the LED
 ===================

-In certain circumstances, you may find the camera module's red LED a hindrance.
+In certain circumstances, you may find the V1 camera module's red LED a hindrance (the V2 camera module lacks an LED).
 For example, in the case of automated close-up wild-life photography, the LED may scare off animals.
 It can also cause unwanted reflected red glare with close-up subjects.

 One trivial way to deal with this is simply to place some opaque covering on the LED (e.g. blue-tack or electricians tape).
 Another method is to use the